-Physical education in KP through 8th grades educates, challenges, and encourages physically active and healthy lives.
-The students are taught the knowledge, skills, and attitudes needed for physical fitness and team sports.
+Physical education in KP through Eighth grade educates, challenges and encourages physically active and healthy lives.
+The students are taught the knowledge, skills and attitudes needed for physical fitness and team sports.
 The goal of the program is to promote regular, enjoyable physical activity and sportsmanship.

 Recess and play are very important aspects of the learning experience.
-KP-5th grade students are given an opportunity for free play every single day.
+KP-Fifth grade students are given an opportunity for free play every single day.
 According to the CDC, recess helps:

-The Reading curriculum was designed to start students in KP with basic reading skills,phonemic awareness, sound/symbol association, and much more.
-Students are taught letter identification, phonics skills, word attack skills, reading, phrasing, vocal expression, fluency, comprehension, literary skills, genres, vocabulary, etc. The program is designed to grow with students and challenge students to read for enjoyment and knowledge.
+The Reading curriculum was designed to start students in KP with basic reading skills, phonemic awareness, sound/symbol association and much more.
+Students are taught letter identification, phonics skills, word attack skills, reading, phrasing, vocal expression, fluency, comprehension, literary skills, genres, vocabulary, etc. The program is designed to grow with students and challenge students to read for both enjoyment and knowledge.
 Reading encompasses vocabulary, reading, and phonics (KP-1).

 Math computation and concepts are taught using an integrated approach.
 Students in KP